EducationEducation

 4. Denominator is based on children of school-going age: 7-17 years.

 South Africa has high levels of school enrolment and attendance.
 Among children of school-going age (7 – 17 years), the vast majority are reported to attend some form of educational facility.
-There was a small but significant increase from 2002, when the reported attendance rate was 95%, to 2018, when reported attendance rates were 98%.
+There was a small but significant increase from 2002 when the reported attendance rate was 95%, to 2018 when reported attendance rates were 98%.
 The overall increase was mainly due to the growth in reported attendance rates for African and Coloured children, and in 2018, for the first time since this indicator was tracked, there were no significant differences in attendance rates across race groups.

-Stats SA ran its 2020 General Household Survey later than usual, from September to December.
-The survey included the usual question about whether household members were attending an educational institution, but did not ask whether they were attending every day.
+Stats SA ran its 2020 General Household Survey (GHS) later than usual, from September to December.
+The survey included the usual question about whether household members were attending an educational institution but did not ask whether they were attending every day.
 Thus, reported attendance rates do not reflect the regularity of attendance, even at a time when it is known that learners were unlikely to be attending every day.
 Reported attendance rates in the last quarter of 2020 were at a similarly high level as previous years, with just a small decrease of one percentage point from 2019, to 97%.
 Wave 3 of the NIDS-CRAM survey, conducted in November 2020, asked whether children had attended school at any time in the last seven days.
 The overall estimate was 98%, a similar attendance rate to that reported in GHS.
-Attendance rates earlier in the year had been much lower, and varied substantially by grade, ranging from 88% for Grade 12 learners to as low as 11% for Grade 9 learners.4 This was due to the staggered re-opening of grades and prioritisation of those approaching the end of the primary or secondary phase.
+Attendance rates earlier in the year had been much lower, and varied substantially by grade, ranging from 88% for Grade 12 learners to as low as 11% for Grade 9 learners.5 This was due to the staggered re-opening of grades and prioritisation of those approaching the end of the primary or secondary school.

 Reported attended rates remained at 98% in 2021 and 2022.
 Of the 12.8 million children aged 7-17 years in 2022, 12.5 million were reported to attend school (98%), while 300,000 were not attending.
 The lowest attendance rates were in the Western Cape (95.7%).

-Overall attendance rates tend to mask drop-out among older children.
+Overall attendance rates tend to mask dropout among older children.
 Analysis of attendance among discrete age groups shows that although there is a slight drop in reported attendance among children beyond the compulsory schooling phase, attendance still remains in the mid-90s for children aged 16 and 17.
 It is only at age 18 that there is a substantial drop: to around 84% for males and 82% for females who have not completed Grade 12.
 Differences in reported school attendance rates between boys and girls are not statistically significant.

 Of the school-age children who were not attending any school in 2022, 8% were “unable to perform at school”, 7% left because “education is useless or not interesting” while 5% dropped out because they failed their exams and 4% were not accepted for enrolment.
-These reasons signal failures in the education system account for nearly a quarter of all reported non-attendance.
+These reasons signal failures in the education system and account for nearly a quarter of all reported non-attendance.

 The second main barrier to education is financial or accessibility constraints.
 These include the cost of schooling (the reason given for 13% of children not attending schools in 2022) and difficulties in reaching school (4% were not attending because the school is too far).
-6% of those not attending were too busy due to work or domestic responsibilities, suggesting that for some families the opportunity cost of education is barrier.
+Six percent of those not attending were too busy due to work or domestic responsibilities, suggesting that for some families the opportunity cost of education is a barrier.

 Disability is also an important reason, accounting for 11% of non-attendance in 2022 and again pointing to a failure in the education system to accommodate children with disabilities.
 Illness accounted for an additional 5% of the non-attendance rate.

-Branson N, Hofmeyer C & Lam D (2014) Progress through school and the determinants of school dropout in South Africa.
-Development Southern Africa, 31(1): 106-126;
+Branson N, Hofmeyer C, Lam D. Progress through school and the determinants of school dropout in South Africa.
+Development Southern Africa.
+2014, 31(1):106-126.

 The General Household Survey asks: “Is (name) currently attending school or any other educational institution?”
 A simple “yes” or “no” reply is required.